 Dean of USC Dornsife

 As the 21st dean of the USC Dornsife College of Letters, Arts and Sciences since 2012, Dr. Steve Kay oversees USC’s largest, oldest and most academically diverse school.
-He also holds the Anna H. Bing Dean’s Chair in addition to faculty appointments in molecular and computational biology as well as in neurology, physiology and biophysics at the Keck School of Medicine of USC.
+He also holds the Anna H. Bing Dean’s Chair in addition to faculty appointments in molecular and computational biology at USC Dornsife as well as in neurology, physiology and biophysics at the Keck School of Medicine of USC.

-Dr. Kay, who has studied genetics and genomics, received his Ph.D. and D.Sc. from the University of Bristol, United Kingdom.
+Dr. Kay, who studied genetics and genomics, received his Ph.D. and D.Sc. from the University of Bristol, United Kingdom.
+Prior to joining USC in 2012, Dr. Kay served as dean of biological sciences at the University of California, San Diego.
 He has also held faculty positions at The Rockefeller University, University of Virginia and The Scripps Research Institute — as well as served as the director of discovery research at the Genomics Institute of the Novartis Research Foundation.
 In addition, he has founded several biotechnology companies.